sklalaludek/Tajam/README.md

 # Tajam - landing page

 Tajam is a one-page design template for agencies built with Photoshop.
-It's includes a clean landing page made of sections.
+It includes a clean landing page made of sections.
 Free PSD released by Aji Darmawan.

 ## Features: